The Four Winds by Kristin Hannah

-Disclaimer: I received a free advanced digital copy of this book from Harper Collins in exchange for my honest opinion.
+Disclaimer: I received a finished listening copy from Macmillan Audio in exchange for my honest opinion.
 This has no effect on my opinion, review, or rating.

 GoodReads Synopsis: Texas, 1934.
 Millions are out of work and a drought has broken the Great Plains.
 Farmers are fighting to keep their land and their livelihoods as the crops are failing, the water is drying up, and dust threatens to bury them all.
 One of the darkest periods of the Great Depression, the Dust Bowl era, has arrived with a vengeance.

 In this uncertain and dangerous time, Elsa Martinelli—like so many of her neighbors—must make an agonizing choice: fight for the land she loves or go west, to California, in search of a better life.
 The Four Winds is an indelible portrait of America and the American Dream, as seen through the eyes of one indomitable woman whose courage and sacrifice will come to define a generation.

 Review: The Four Winds is the third book I’ve read from Kristin Hannah and one of my most anticipated reads this year.
 This historical fiction novel takes place during the dust bowl era and dives into family, bravery, the American dream, and determination.
 I loved the author’s writing style and how it kept me on my toes from the first page.
 The struggle, emotion, and grit that Elsa goes through is seen and felt through every page.
 I highly recommend picking this one up if you loved Kristin Hannah’s previous books.